EverlessDrop41/MonoPong/README.md

 ### Sound

 The sound effects are very minimal, simple beeps when the ball is hit or a shot is fired.
+The shooting effect is from Kenny's asset pack

 The engine
 ==